This post may contain affiliate links. Please read our disclosure.

 Why you should care about your A1c

-According to the landmark Diabetes Control and Complications Trial (DCCT) and the follow-up study called the Epidemiology of Diabetes Interventions and Complications (EDIC), in people who used intensive treatment to keep their A1c at the target level:
+According to the landmark Diabetes Control and Complications Trial (DCCT) and the follow-up study called the Epidemiology of Diabetes Interventions and Complications (EDIC), in people with diabetes who used intensive treatment to keep their A1c at the target level:

 • Eye disease risk was reduced by 76 percent